-This March, Tangled Art + Disability brings three days of disability arts events to London as part of Tangled on Tour.
-The program includes visual arts, live music, film and a movement workshop engaging arts and disability communities.
+This April, Tangled Art + Disability brings four days of disability arts events to London as part of Tangled on Tour.
+The program includes two workshops, one on creative writing and stop motion animation and one on video game design.

 “The artists presenting work have an awareness of how the world is changing and the endless possibilities of how people with disabilities can reshape it,” says Tour Director Cara Eastcott.
 “We are looking forward to building on the connection between Toronto and London, using disability arts as the thread.”

 Tangled London is a collective focused on expanding the visibility and creation of disability arts in The Forest City and is a branch of Tangled Art + Disability, a Toronto-based arts organization dedicated to showcasing artists across disabilities and across art disciplines.
 Tangled is entering it’s last year of a three-year touring program, Tangled on Tour, supporting opportunities for various cities across Ontario including; London, Peterborough, Ottawa and Thunder Bay.
 This year Tangled London and Tangled Art + Disability will be working together to present a workshop series and a 3-day festival showcasing London-based disability artists along with international artists in live performance, film and visual arts.

 Tangled London’s Workshop Web is a workshop series offering accessible and innovative arts opportunities for people who identify as deaf, disabled or mad.
 These workshops welcome artists, and artists-to-be, to participate, create and share with like-individuals in a safe environment.
 Workshops will explore gaming, creative writing and moving images and are led by disability artists and cultural leaders from the community.
 Workshops are free of charge and require no prior arts experience!

 The Workshop Web

 Digital Storytelling: An Introduction to Creative Writing and Stop Motion Animation